History of Rosneft

 The Company has been increasing assets and expanding its international activity since 2002 to 2004.
 In 2002 Rosneft received a license to develop the Kaygansko-Vasyukansky block (Sakhalin-5 project), as well as Veninsky block (Sakhalin-3 project) in 2003.
 Rosneft acquired Severnaya Neft company, which greatly strengthened its positions in Timano-Pechora.
 The Company purchased Anglo-Siberian Oil Company, which owned the license to develop the Vankor field in Eastern Siberia.

 In 2004 Igor Sechin was named Chairman of the Board of Directors of Rosneft.
 This has become the turning point in the Company’s history.
 Thanks to support from Chairman of the Board of Directors and cooperation with the key shareholder, which is the government, the Company has rapidly improved corporate management efficiency, carried out works aimed at consolidation of oil producing and refining assets, enhanced fiscal discipline.
 It has made Rosneft the leading Russian oil company in oil and gas production stream in 2005.
 As a result, in July of 2006 the Company conducted the Initial Public Offering on the London Stock Exchange.
 The offering raised USD 10.7 billion - the largest IPO completed to date in oil and gas industry, in Russia and the fifth largest ever worldwide.
-Such global power generating companies as BP and SINOPEC gave credence to Rosneft and acquired Company shares.
-More than 150,000 Russian individuals became Rosneft shareholders.
+Such global energy companies as BP, Petronas, and CNPC gave credence to the Company acquiring major minority shareholding.
+In addition to it, about 150 thousand of Russian individuals became shareholders of Rosneft.

 In 2009 Rosneft launched commercial production at Vankor, the largest field in Eastern Siberia.
 Due to effective field development Vankor has become the largest production project in modern history of Russian oil industry, and one of the world's top ten oil and gas projects.